KarthiCholan/Python/EC2Stops_SNS_Lambda/README.md

-# Steps to configure to trigger SNS Notification when EC2 stops using AWS Lambda and Cloud Watch Events
+# Steps to configure to trigger SNS Notification when EC2 stops using AWS Lambda and AWS EventBridge
 1. Create an SNS Topic
 Go to the Amazon SNS console.
 Click "Create topic" and provide a name and a display name.